cocotb/cocotb/docs/source/library_reference.rst

 The following objects are not :class:`Trigger`\ s themselves, but contain methods that can be used as triggers.
 They are used to synchronize coroutines with each other.

-.. autoclass:: cocotb.triggers.Event
+.. autoclass:: Event
     :members:
     :member-order: bysource

-.. autoclass:: cocotb.triggers.Lock
+.. autoclass:: Lock
     :members:
     :member-order: bysource

-.. autoclass:: cocotb.triggers.SimTimeoutError
+.. autoclass:: SimTimeoutError

-.. autofunction:: cocotb.triggers.with_timeout
+.. autofunction:: with_timeout

 Abstract Triggers